vbr-calc/VBRc_2024_workshop/readme.md

 Archived versions of the presentations are also available at https://doi.org/10.5281/zenodo.12823718

-## Requirements

-The code here requires the VBRc (https://vbr-calc.github.io/vbr/).

-## Repository layout
+## Repository Description

+This repository contains starter code used during tutorials in the 2024 VBRc Virtual Workshop.
-This repository is organized by the day of the workshop:
+It is organized by the day of the workshop:

 ### Day 1 (`day_1/`) - Basic Usage of the VBRc